ANL-CEEESA/MIPLearn/src/docs/customization.md

 PrimalSolutionComponent(threshold=MinPrecisionThreshold(0.95))
 ```

-### Evaluating component performance
+## Evaluating component performance

-MIPLearn allows solver components to be modified and evaluated in isolation.
+MIPLearn allows solver components to be modified, trained and evaluated in isolation.
 In the following example, we build and
 fit `PrimalSolutionComponent` outside a solver, then evaluate its performance.

 ```python